gohugoio/hugo/README.md

 #### Supported Architectures

-Currently Hugo exists for Windows, Linux, FreeBSD and OS X for x64 and i386 architectures.
+Currently, we provide pre-built Hugo binaries for Windows, Linux, FreeBSD and OS&nbsp;X for x64 and i386 architectures.

+Hugo may also be compiled from source wherever the Go compiler tool chain can run, e.g. for ARM architecture and for other operating systems including DragonFly BSD, NetBSD, OpenBSD, Plan&nbsp;9 and Solaris.

 **Complete documentation is available at [Hugo Documentation](http://gohugo.io/).**